What is it?

 • Prevention of herniations (abdominal, inguinal, vertebral disk)

-• Use in preparation prior to surgery and post-surgical rehabilitative therapy
+• Prostate health/Use in preparation prior to surgery and post-surgical rehabilitative therapy

 Meet the IHC International Team